edwardspresume/Build-Setup/README.md

 This repository serves as a template for your development process by automating certain tasks through the use of [gulp](https://gulpjs.com/).

-By default, the `gulpfile.js` in this repo has the following tasks:
+By default, the `gulpfile.js` in this repo contains the following tasks:

 | Tasks           | Description                                                                                |
 | --------------- | ------------------------------------------------------------------------------------------ |